ScilifelabDataCentre/data.scilifelab.se/content/services/hosting.md

 ## Vision & mission

 This platform aims to boost the number of services available for data-driven life science research in Sweden.
-Special attention will be paid to **enabling computer-intensive and large data volume services**, which are unlikely to be made available elsewhere.
+Special attention will be paid to **enabling compute-intensive and large data volume services**, which are unlikely to be made available elsewhere.

 Our vision for the SciLifeLab Data Platform is to create an environment in which users (researchers, bioinformaticians, software engineers, healthcare professionals, industry partners, etc.), can easily locate, access, and use life science data (from research projects, from data-producing infrastructures, from data sharing platforms, etc.), and e-Infrastructure (specifically, national computing and storage infrastructures for research).